 Many people are under the general misconception that intelligence is a fixed value that’s set when they are young, and that it has no chance of changing as they grow older.

 Research shows that improving our intelligence is possible at any age.
-The things we do and our outlook in life, such as possessing a growth mindset, can contribute greatly to improving our cognitive abilities.
+The things we do and our outlook in life, such as possessing a growth mindset as opposed to a fixed mindset, can contribute greatly to improving our cognitive abilities.

 There are simple habits that you can apply in your daily life that can help make you smarter.
 In today’s post, we feature 18 habits that are guaranteed to make you smarter.